daattali/daattali.github.io/_posts/2015-06-28-introducing-shinyjs-colourinput.md

 share-img: http://deanattali.com/img/blog/colourInput/colourInputDemo.png
 ---

+**NOTE: the colour input described here is no longer part of `shinyjs` and is now available in the `colourpicker` package instead.**

 > I don't always think Shiny is missing anything, but when I do - I fill in the gap myself.

 That was meant to be read as The Most Interesting Man In The World, but now that I think about it - maybe he's not the type of guy who would be building Shiny R packages...

 Shiny has many useful input controls, but there was one that was always missing until today - a colour picker.
-The package [**`shinyjs`**](https://github.com/daattali/shinyjs) now has a **`colourInput()`** function and, of course, a corresponding **`updateColourInput()`**.
+The package [**`colourpicker`**](https://github.com/daattali/colourpicker) now offers a **`colourInput()`** function and, of course, a corresponding **`updateColourInput()`**.
 There have been many times when I wanted to allow users in a Shiny app to select a colour, and I've seen that feature being requested multiple times on different online boards, so I decided to make my own such input control.

 **UPDATE 2016-03-27:** There is now an awesome RStudio addin/gadget that lets you select multiple colours interactively if you need help picking colours.
-[Read more here](https://github.com/daattali/shinyjs#colourpicker).
+[Read more here](https://github.com/daattali/colourpicker#to-select-colours-to-use-in-your-r-code-colourpicker).

 ## Table of contents